Focus on

 Changing attitudes to estate planning and wealth transfer

-According to research from Charles Stanley, 82% of financial advisers reported a leap in client interest in the intergenerational transfer of wealth between November 2020 and November 2021, and 77% said that estate planning had become more important to clients.
+Research from Charles Stanley found that 82% of financial advisers reported a sharp rise in client interest in intergenerational wealth transfer between November 2020 and November 2021.
+In the same period, 77% said estate planning had become more important to clients.

 Fundamentally, when you leave money when you die you will never get to see the impact of that on your loved ones’ lives.
 So, making gifts during your lifetime and helping to change lives makes sense.